jessesadler/debkeepr/README.md

 #> [1] 134 10 6
 ```

 Objects of class `lsd` can also be used within data frames as a list column.
 The values can be manipulated through `debkeepr` functions in concert with `dplyr::mutate()`.
-The [tibble package](https://tibble.tidyverse.org) provides native support for list columns, so that an `lsd` object can be linked to attribute data such as the person, object, or date associated with the monetary value.
+The [tibble package](https://tibble.tidyverse.org) provides native support for list columns, enabling an `lsd` object to be linked to attribute data such as the person, object, or date associated with the monetary values.
 Here, a tibble is created with an `lsd` list column and a column listing three people — a, b, and c — who could be said to have purchased goods.
 It is then possible to manipulate the values, showing, in this example, interest over a two year period at 8% and the new value due.

 ``` r
 library(tibble)